-This is how our website evolved into an expert system.
+This is how our website evolved into the expert system.

 Today our website fully meets all the requirements for an expert system.

 Thanks to the hard systematic work, the website's knowledge base includes photos, model history, camera compatibility information, specifications and descriptions for 4243 autofocus and popular manual focus interchangeable lenses designed for SLR, rangefinder and mirrorless cameras: from APS-C to medium format 6x9cm, from fisheye to super telephoto lenses.

 It is not our goal to record as many lenses as possible in order to make the database the largest in the world.
 In our opinion, QUALITY, UNIFORMITY AND ACCURACY OF INFORMATION, as well as conclusions based on it, are much more important than QUANTITY OF INFORMATION.

 Unfortunately, being guided by this principle, we cannot entrust the users of our website to modify the database.

 The facts in our knowledge base come from two main sources:

 All this makes our knowledge base the world's largest credible.

 Note: since the website is an expert system and not a test lab, we don't have lens tests and reviews here.